 billing group required qualifications under NDAC

 provider as an 75-03-43

-individual or entity • services will be provided within their
+individual or entity services will be provided within their

 that is able to enroll scope of practice

 to provide 1915(i) individual practitioners will have the

 services.
 Depending required competencies identified in

 on their licensure or the service scope

 certification, certain agency conducts training in

 practitioners are accordance with state policies and

 allowed to enroll procedures

-independently • agency adheres to all 1915(i)
+independently agency adheres to all 1915(i)

-without being standards and requirements
+without being • agency adheres to an 1915(1) standards and requirements

-affiliated to a clinic, • agency policies and procedures,
+affiliated to a clinic,

-hospital or other including but not limited to,
+hospital or other agency policies and procedures, including but not limited to

-agency, and others participant rights, abuse, neglect,
+agency, and others including but not limited to,

 are not.
+Examples of participant rights, abuse, neglect,

-Examples of exploitation, use of restraints and
+practitioners that exploitation, use of restraints and

-practitioners that reporting procedures are written and
+could enroll reporting procedures are written and

-could enroll available for NDDHS review upon
+independently available for NDDHS review upon

-independently request

 without being request

-affiliated to a clinic,
+affiliated to a clinic.

-hospital, or other 2, Require individual practitioners (Certified
+hospital, or other 2 Demine individual anativianan (Castified

+entity: Licensed 2, Require individual practitioners (Certified

-entity: Licensed Peer Support Specialists I and II) maintain
+Professional Peer Support Specialists I and II) maintain

-Professional current certification standards as required by
+Clinical Counselor, current certification standards as required by

-Clinical Counselor, NDAC 75-03-43-06.
+Licensed Clinical NDAC 75-03-43-06.
 Recertification and

-Licensed Clinical NDAC 75-03-43-07 Continuing Education

-Social Worker, NDAC 75-05-45-07 Continuing Education
+Social Worker, NDAC 75-03-43-07 Continuing Education

 Licensed Marriage

 and Family

 Therapist,

 Psychologist, Nurse

 Practitioner and

 Physician.
 These

 practitioners are

 considered 'other

 licensed

 practitioners' (OLP)

 in the ND Medicaid

 State Plan and are

 allowed to provide

 any state plan

 service that is

 within their scope of

 practice.
 These

 practitioners are

 allowed to enroll as

 their own billing

 group provider if

 they choose.
+If a

+mey choose.
 If a